RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 |---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | MD5-PW | This scheme is based on the MD5 hash algorithm.
 The authentication information stored in the database is a passphrase encrypted using md5 -crypt algorithm, which is a concatenation of the "$1$" string, the salt, and the 128-bit hash output.
 Because it uses an 8-character salt and an almost unlimited pass phrase and the encrypted hash is hidden from public view, this scheme is quite stable against dictionary attacks .
 However, since the encrypted form is exposed it cannot be considered as a strong form of authentication.
 Authentication information is supplied using a "password:"   pseudo-attribute .
 The value of this attribute is a clear-text pass phrase.
 It can appear anywhere in the body of the message, but not within mail headers.
 Line continuation is not allowed for this attribute.
 The attribute and the passphrase should fit on one line.
 If you split the passphrase across multiple lines this will be treated as a syntax error.
 Example:
 auth: MD5 $1$abcd4321$HyM/GVhPqXkkIMVerxxQ3z|
 | PGPKEY  | This is a strong form of authentication.
 The authentication information is a signature identity pointing to a public key certificate, which is stored in a separate   **key-cert** object.
 The user is authenticated if the transaction is signed by the corresponding private key.
 The RIPE NCC does not guarantee that a key belongs to any specific entity.
 Anyone can supply any public keys with any ownership information to the RIPE Database.
-These keys can be used to protect other objects by checking that the update comes from a user who knows the corresponding secret key. <font color="green">The database software does not check expiry dates of the key or dates when an update message was signed.
+These keys can be used to protect other objects by checking that the update comes from a user who knows the corresponding secret key.
+The database software does check the expiry date of the key and when an update message was signed.
-Example: auth: PGPKEY-1380K9U1</font>|
+Example: auth: PGPKEY-1380K9U1|
 | X.509   | This is another strong form of authentication.
 It works in the same way as PGPKEY, but uses an X.509 certificate as the key.
 This is currently not supported with webupdates or syncupdates.  |
 | SSO   | This scheme is based on the RIPE NCC Access single sign-on (SSO) system.
 It takes the management of these authentication tokens outside of the RIPE Database.
 To use this, you must first create an account with RIPE NCC Access from the sign-in page: https://access.ripe.net/ The SSO system was introduced so that when somebody signs in once with RIPE NCC Access, that account authorises them to use certain services that support it, such as Webupdates or Syncupdates.
 The credential in the mntner object uses the keyword SSO followed by the email address used to sign in to your SSO account.
 You can add many different SSO credentials to a mntner object and add your SSO credential to as many mntner objects as you wish (providing you have authority to update each mntner object using existing authorisation).
 If you change your email address in your RIPE NCC Access preferences, this will immediately be reflected in any mntner objects where this access account is referenced.
 Authentication using SSO can be done from Webupdates and Syncupdates.
 You can sign into your RIPE NCC Access account directly from Webupdates and Syncupdates.
 Using any of the update features from these pages you can create, modify and delete objects.
 No password is needed - you are already authenticated to make these updates, assuming the object(s) are maintained by one of your SSO mntner objects.
 Example: auth: SSO dbtest@ripe.net|